phenax/aether/README.md

 ## Examples
 The [examples](./examples/) directory has some examples to look at.
 For a (sort of) usable CLI example, take a look at [crop-video-cli](./examples/crop-video-cli.scm).

 Heres some normal stuff you can do in aether so far.
-Take a look inside [stdlib](./stdlib/) directory to see what more is available.

 ### Functions
 `define` is used to define functions `(define (symbol ... args) ... exprs)`.